HappyPup1402/readme-generator/Develop/README.md

 ## Installation

-1. go to my github and clone my repo
+First you must go to my github and clone the repo.
+Once the repo is cloned you than need to navigate to the Develop folder and run node index.js in your terminal

 ## Usage

-Every repo created also you to genreate a readme for the project. my program allows yu to fill out the required fields and than it will generate a readme for that project
+This project can be used for later READEME.md files for other projects

 ## License